-While there are a few fruits and vegetables that can actually harm dogs, such as grapes and onions, there are many that are both healthy and tasty to many dogs.
-One of the most popular these days is blueberries.
+While there are a few fruits and vegetables that can actually harm dogs, such as grapes and onions, there are many that are both healthy and tasty to most canines.
+One of the most popular fruits fed to furry family members these days is blueberries.
 Blueberries are healthy for dogs for the same reasons blueberries are healthy for humans.
 They are high in antioxidants, fiber, Vitamin C, and phytochemicals, all of which are beneficial nutrients for dogs.

-Try giving them to your dog to see if she even likes them.
+Try giving a handful of this nutrient-packed fruit to your dog to see if they like them.
 Allergies to blueberries are exceedingly rare, so you’re really just finding out if blueberries tickle your dog’s fancy.
-After all, dogs are, to a certain extent, like people; they have their own tastes and preferences.
-Watch your dog to how she reacts.
-It’s obvious she doesn’t like if she sniffs it and then walks off or puts it in her mouth but spits it right back out.
-If she takes it but doesn’t seem to chew or swallow, watch her to see if she takes it somewhere to spit it out.
-If she’s like a lot of dogs, she’ll chew it up and beg for more!
+After all, dogs are, to a certain extent, the same as people.
+They have their own tastes and preferences.
+Watch your pup to see how they react.
+It’s obvious they don't like the taste or texture if they sniff the berries and then walk off, or put them in their mouth but spit them right back out.
+If your curious canine takes the blueberries but doesn’t seem to chew or swallow, watch to see if they take them somewhere to spit out.
+Like a lot of dogs, they'll most likely eat this low-calorie treat and beg for more!

 Incorporate fresh blueberries into your dog’s meals.
-You can mix a small handful in with dry and/or wet food to add flavor and nutrients, and as a low-calorie filler.
+You can mix a small portion in with dry or wet food to add flavor and nutrients, and as a low-calorie filler.
 However, you need to be careful not to overdo it.
 Like most juicy fruits that are high in fiber, too many blueberries can cause your dog to have diarrhea.
-If you think it’s hard to get the stain out of your carpet when your dog has an accident now, just try it if your dog has dark blue diarrhea!
+As well, you don't want to add too much sugar to their diet.